U.N. court ruling expands Nicaragua's offshore rights

 The cluster of islands is over 700 km (437 miles) from the Colombian coast but only 200 km (125 miles) from Nicaragua.

-Nicaraguan President Daniel Ortega welcomed the ruling as a recognition of his country’s rights to fishing in the area and potential oil deposits.
-He criticized Santos for suggesting that Colombia would fight the court’s ruling.

-“To whom will they appeal?”
-Ortega said at a public event in Managua.
-“This is a lack of seriousness for a president of such an important nation as Colombia.”
+“This is the best result we could hope for,” Carlos Arguello, Nicaragua’s representative before The Hague, told local television.
+“The court has awarded us an big maritime area.”

-Reporting by Thomas Escritt, Helen Murphy in Bogota and Ivan Castro in Managua; Editing by Alison Williams and Christopher Wilson
+Reporting by Thomas Escritt, Helen Murphy in Bogota and Ivan Castro in Managua; Editing by Alison Williams and Todd Eastham